KyleLuther/kyleluther.github.io/_drafts/batchnorm_gradients.md

 Almost everyone who trains deep nets seems to love [Batch Norm](https://arxiv.org/pdf/1502.03167.pdf).
 Understandably so, as it regularly reduces training times, sensitivity to parameter initialization, and sensitivity to learning rate selection.
 Basically it helps "fool-proof" deep network training.
 And as an added benefit, it often improves final test-time performance.

 However, as with many aspects of deep learning, a precise reason *why* Batch Norm confers these benefits remains elusive.
 [Recent work](https://openreview.net/pdf?id=SyMDXnCcF7) by Yang et. al. has taken one step forwards by examining the behavior of Batch Norm in random networks, i.e. at initialization time.
 They show that inserting Batch Norm into a network can actually cause gradients to explode exponentially with depth, at least at initialization time.
-This result may seem pretty surprising, as you might think that having quantities explode or decay exponentially would only make training harder, and would therefore be something that should be avoided, not embraced.
+This result may seem pretty surprising; having any quantity explode or decay exponentially with depth would only seem to make training harder, not easier.

 In this post, we are going to provide an alternate derivation for the exploding gradient observation.
 Now, if you would be satisfied with nothing less than a perfectly rigorous, detailed, and lengthy mathematical derivation of this phenomenon you should check out their [paper](https://openreview.net/pdf?id=SyMDXnCcF7).
 If you're like me and just want a more intuitive explanation (but still gives quantitative predictions), stick around for the rest of this post!